The iconic blue sky Kyiv cathedral

 In the early 1990s, the Ukrainian Orthodox Church of Kyiv Patriarchate starts collecting funds for the reconstruction of the cathedral.
 The money that was collected was enough only for the initial research, it was clear that the unique cathedral cannot be restored without the support of the state.

 The Ukrainian community sent numerous appeals to the President to provide funding for restoration.
-Finally, on December 9, 1995, President of Ukraine Leonid Kuchma issued a decree which defined the restoration of the Monastery as a national priority.
+Finally, in 1995, President of Ukraine Leonid Kuchma issued a decree which defined the restoration of the Monastery as a national priority.

 In February 2001, four fragments of frescoes of the 12th-century cathedral, that were stored in the Hermitage, were handed over back to Ukraine.
 In January 2004, the Ministry of Culture of Russia decided to transfer from the Hermitage to Ukraine seven more frescoes.